 More information is available at www.royalfoundation.com

-Additionally, The Duchess of Cambridge holds a number of charitable patronages, which complement these three key areas.
+Additionally, The Duchess of Cambridge holds a number of charitable patronages, which complement the work of her Foundation.

 Action on Addiction works to free people from addiction, support their families, and educate professionals in the addictions field.
 The charity has treatment centres throughout England, a specialist family service, an innovative research programme and an expert training centre.
 The charity has centres in Dorset, London, Merseyside and Wiltshire, but operates nationally.
 Visit the website at www.actiononaddiction.org.uk.